Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Introduction

 \section{Introduction}

 Pre-trained Language Models (PLM) such as BERT~\citep{conf/naacl/DevlinCLT19} and XLNet~\citep{conf/nips/YangDYCSL19} have achieved significant success with the two-stage ``pre-training and fine-tuning'' process.
-Despite the performance gain achieved in various NLP tasks, the large number of model parameters and the long inference time have become the bottleneck for PLMs to deploy in real-time applications, especially on mobile devices~\citep{DBLP:journals/corr/abs-1909-10351,DBLP:conf/acl/SunYSLYZ20,DBLP:journals/corr/abs-2006-11316}.
-Thus, there are emerging needs for PLMs to reduce the model size and the computational overhead while keeping the prediction accuracy.
+Despite the performance gain achieved in various NLP tasks, the large number of model parameters and the long inference time have become the bottleneck for PLMs to be deployed in real-time applications, especially on mobile devices~\citep{DBLP:journals/corr/abs-1909-10351,DBLP:conf/acl/SunYSLYZ20,DBLP:journals/corr/abs-2006-11316}.
+Thus, there are increasing needs for PLMs to reduce the model size and the computational overhead while keeping the prediction accuracy.

-Knowledge Distillation (KD)~\cite{hiton_distill} is one of the promising ways to distill the knowledge from a large ``teacher'' model to a small ``student'' model.
-Recent studies show that KD can be applied to compress PLMs with acceptable performance loss~\citep{DBLP:journals/corr/abs-1910-01108,DBLP:journals/corr/abs-1908-09355,DBLP:journals/corr/abs-1909-10351,DBLP:journals/corr/abs-1908-08962,DBLP:conf/ijcai/ChenLQWLDDHLZ20}.
-However, those methods mainly focus on single-domain KD.
-Hence, student models can only learn from its in-domain teacher, paying little attention to acquiring knowledge from other domains.